 The Squirrel project involves Monash University.
 Squirrel includes a schema registry allowing users to define their own metadata schemas to describe their data.
 Squirrel aims to support the self-deposit, by researchers and research support intermediaries, of discipline-specific metadata and the descriptive and administrative metadata which needs to be provided to research offices, libraries, records and archives, and Research Data Australia.
-It will provide integration with externally stored information about parties (e.g. researchers) and activities (e.g. grant-funded projects) through web services.
+It provides integration with externally stored information about parties (e.g. researchers) and activities (e.g. grant-funded projects) through web services.
 Web services for Monash are being provided by another ANDS-funded project (EIF 038), and would require local development for any new deployment.

 The MeCAT project is extending MyTARDIS for deployment on the Infrared and Small Angle X-Ray Spectroscopy beamlines at the Australian Synchrotron (EIF 020), and five beamlines at the Bragg Institute, which is part of the Australian Nuclear Science and Technology Organisation (ANSTO) (EIF 037).
 The enhancements being made to MyTARDIS will enable users to search and download data and metadata from the facilities and assist beamline scientists in managing data from their beamlines, supporting users and improving beamline operations.
 These enhancements include:

-- Storing more detailed information on the equipment being used to conduct experiments and the samples being analysed at the facilities
+- storing more detailed information on the equipment being used to conduct experiments and the samples being analysed at the facilities

-- Extending the authentication and authorisation capabilities of MyTARDIS to provide more fine grain control over who can access data
+- extending the authentication and authorisation capabilities of MyTARDIS to provide more fine grain control over who can access data

-- Extending the search capabilities to work with scientific data in multiple disciplines
+- extending the search capabilities to work with scientific data in multiple disciplines

-- Detailed logging and audit trails for tracking access and modification of metadata.
+- detailed logging and audit trails for tracking access and modification of metadata.